top of page

 I grew up in Dublin, trained as a lawyer and quickly discovered the joy of advocacy.
 I honed my public speaking skills and got to grips with how to use language in a formal setting, learning how to advocate on behalf of other people.
 I discovered I really enjoyed working with my voice.

 My sister dared me to send a show-reel to Channel 4 Television, we were big fans.
 Never known to duck a dare from "big sis", I did and a year later Channel 4 called.
 I moved to the U.K. into the world of media becoming the first Irish Voice Over Artist for Channel 4 Television, scripting and delivering conversations on behalf of Channel 4 to the UK and Ireland.
 I also lent my dulcet tones to OK magazine, Paco Rabanne, 20th Century Fox, Kerry Gold Butter and Sony Pictures.
-Click here to see my show-reel.

 I present a live radio chat show every Saturday from 18:00 for Maritime Radio for Greenwich and Kent.
-Click here to listen.

 My Services